joemoose/psiops/docs/playing.md

 ## Action Rolls

-When you need to overcome a challenge, and there’s a risk of failure, make an *action roll*.
+When you need to overcome a challenge and there’s a risk of failure, make an *action roll*.
 This roll resolves the action for your character and any GM-controlled characters involved.

 ### 1. Choose an Attribute

-The GM will ask you which attribute you’re using for your *action roll*, or they might decide for you if the answer is unclear.
+The GM will ask you which attribute you’re using for your *action roll* or they might decide for you if the answer is unclear.
 Before you roll, you can ask the GM for possible outcomes of your action to get an idea of what you’re up against.

 - Roll +**FORCEFUL** for displays of strength, like kicking in doors, intimidating others, or using clunky, powerful weapons.
 - Roll +**TACTICAL** for applications of logic, like maintaining a disguise, hacking into a database, or operating machinery.